Churches in Ireland – Connecting in Christ

 In 1973 in the midst of the Troubles the Council began historic talks in Ballymascanlon with the Catholic Church which over the course of time became formalised as the Irish Inter Church Meeting.
 The meeting is coordinated by a committee which also meets four times a year.
 This Inter Church Committee is formed from the leadership of the churches made up of 50/50 representation from the Irish Bishops Conference and the Council.
-It is co–chaired by Cardinal Seán Brady and the President of the Council.
+It is co–chaired by Most Rev Dr Brendan Leahy, Roman Catholic Bishop of Limerick, and the President of the Council.

 Through our structures churches in Ireland from across the wide range of established traditions have been meeting together on an ongoing and all–island basis for over 90 years.
 Countless positive changes have taken place as a consequence of the relationships formed, bridges built and actions taken through and beyond our dialogues together.

 Our constitution describes us as “Christian Communions in Ireland willing to join in united efforts to promote the spiritual, physical, moral and social welfare of the people and the extension of the rule of Christ among all nations and over every region of human life”.

 This mandate stems from the original constitution that established the United Council of Christian Churches and Religious Communities in Ireland in 1922.
 There were seven founding member churches at the Council’s first meeting in January 1923 (Church of Ireland, Presbyterian Church, Non–Subscribing Presbyterian Church, Methodist Church, Moravian Church, Congregational Union, and the Religious Society of Friends/Quakers).